thanhvk-github/responsive-template/README.md

 # responsive-template
+Hi, thank you.
+You see it!

+Here I have 2 responsive template:
+- bootstrap-template responsive with bootstrap framework
-Responsive template bootstrap + no framework
+- phuot-template responsive no framework

+I hope you like it! ^.^